‘Just doing our jobs,’ says hero cop from LI

 The NYPD officer from Medford who shot the terror suspect accused of killing eight people and mowing down several others in lower Manhattan said he was just doing his job.

-Ryan Nash, 28, a five-year veteran of the department spoke out for the first time Wednesday, a day after the deadly showdown with Sayfullo Saipov, the alleged terror suspect.
+Ryan Nash, 28, a five-year veteran of the department, spoke out for the first time Wednesday, a day after the showdown with Sayfullo Saipov, the alleged terror suspect.

 “I appreciate the public recognition of the actions of myself and my fellow officers yesterday,” said Nash, reading a statement.
 “Although I feel we were just doing our jobs like thousands of officers do every day, I understand the importance of yesterday’s events and the role it played in that recognition.”